How to Choose a Phono Cartridge for Your Turntable

 Here, the coils themselves move within a fixed magnetic field.
 The moving mass is extremely low, allowing the stylus to trace the finest nuances of a record groove with astonishing fidelity.

-MC cartridges divide into two categories:
+MC cartridges divide into two main categories:

 • Low Output MC: around 0.2 to 0.5 mV, requiring dedicated MC amplification or a Step-Up Transformer.